sguox002/leetcode/leetcode-all.md

 ### segment tree or binary index tree
 see the appendix for binary index tree.
+<<-1505	Minimum Possible Integer After at Most K Adjacent Swaps On Digits    		36.1%	Hard
+a string of digits, you are allowed to swap two adjacent digits, at most k operations are allowed. return the min string you can obtain.
+greedy: bubble sort, k>n*(n+1)/2 it is sort. from 0 to 9, find its first index and try to move to top (less equal to k) and leave a subproblem.
+TLE segment tree or binary index tree to reduce to O(nlogn) ->>
+<<-1409.
+Queries on a permutation with key ***
+query[i] move the element at query[i] to the beginning
+- approach 1: brutal force using vector as hashmap to record value vs index
+- approach 2: binary index tree.
+tag: array, value vs index, hashmap
+->>

+<<-327	Count of Range Sum    		35.7%	Hard
+return the number of range sums in [L,R]. prefix sum, and save in map: presum vs list of index. then use binary search to get the lowerbound and upperbound. other approach: merge sort: prefix sum and divide into two parts, count the right part - left part in the range. binary index tree:
+->>

+<<-308	Range Sum Query 2D - Mutable    		36.7%	Hard
+update an element.
+sum region
+prefix sum using similar dp.
+binary index tree.
+->>
+<<-307	Range Sum Query - Mutable    		36.0%	Medium
+array, instead of 2d matrix.
+binary index tree.
+->>
+<<-304	Range Sum Query 2D - Immutable    		39.7%	Medium
+prefix sum.
+2d.
+->>
+<<-303	Range Sum Query - Immutable    		46.3%	Easy
+prefix sum.
+1d.
+->>

 <<-1649	Create Sorted Array through Instructions    		42.0%	Hard
 segment tree